devetek/gowpgql/README.md

 ## Description

-Golang interface to communicate with wordpress graphql from [WPGraphQL](https://www.wpgraphql.com/).
-Easily access wordpress data from golang.
-Integrate with repository [Wordpress Playground](https://github.com/devetek/wpgraphql-playground) to play around Wordpress.
+GoWPGQL is an interface to communicate with WordPress through GraphQL by [WPGraphQL](https://www.wpgraphql.com/).
+Integrate with repository [Wordpress Playground](https://github.com/devetek/wpgraphql-playground) to play around with Wordpress.

+### Prerequisite

+Wordpress engine with WPGraphQL enabled, use [Wordpress Playground](https://github.com/devetek/wpgraphql-playground) to test GoWPGQL examples.

 ### Usage